mapleandfire/DC_Healthcare/README.md

-# Medical records condensation: Medical records condensation: a roadmap towards healthcare data democratisation
+# Medical records condensation: a roadmap towards healthcare data democratisation

 Code is tested under `Ubuntu==20.04` and a RTX-3060 card.